Gaiman, Chubut: A Welsh Town in Argentina's Patagonia

 Why we didn't like the Tea Houses in Gaiman

 Walking into Ty Gwyn, I was disappointed from the get-go.
-The atmosphere was dark as if no lights were even on, and the ambiance somber.
-A restaurant full of sullen people hunched over tables of dismal pastries in silence.
-Hardly the upbeat touristy experience I’d expected.
+The atmosphere was dark as if no lights were even on.
+The was ambiance somber, a restaurant full of sullen people hunched over tables of dismal pastries in silence.
+Hardly the upbeat touristy experience I'd expected.
 We sat down and placed our order of tea and pastries: a set menu at $500 pesos each.
-This was expensive in comparison to the elaborate meals of seafood and wine we’d had for much less the week before.
+This was expensive in comparison to the elaborate meals of seafood and wine we'd had for much less the week before.

 While we sat and waited for our tea, the waitress brought the table next to us their "first course."
 It was straight up white bread with butter spread on it.
 Nothing else.
 This was supposed to be worth 500 pesos?
 Bread and butter?
 We left.
 We got up and left so fast we didn't even inform the waitress (I apologize Ty Gwyn!).
 I know there were more pastries to come after the bread, but I don't feel like anything was coming that was worth the $2000 pesos it would cost for the four of us.

 Something similar happened when we visited Carlos Keen near Buenos Aires as well.
 Every restaurant in that town offered the exact same menu for the exact same price.
 The quality of the food served was very low (without any real competition, why bother?).
 The tea houses all joining forces, setting a fixed (sky high) price and menu, has led to something I can't recommend.
 I'm sorry Gaiman.